Skip to main content

 • CPC Faculty Fellow funded research grants

-• Departmental TA or RA-ships
+• Departmental TA or RA positions

 The initial term of appointment is for one year, beginning in August each year, with the potential for reappointment pending a review of the trainee’s annual progress.

-Current trainees must reapply each year to the Population Science Training Program.
+Returning Applicants: Current trainees must reapply each year to the Population Science Training Program.
 A completed application will include a description of their current research practicum, progress to-date (including results, accomplishments, and collaborations over the past year), coursework, conference attendance, professional development activities, and their planned research activities for the upcoming year.
 The Training Program will also request evaluations of the trainee’s progress over the past year from their home department and preceptor(s).

 New students will be informed about the outcome of their application as soon as possible after the Training Committee meeting in February of each year.
 For those applicants that are new to UNC, decisions will be made by mid-March.
 Reapplicants will be informed by mid-April.